vives-devbit/mlops4ecm-workshops/edge-deployment/04-train-on-augmented-dataset/README.md

 ## Lab 04 – Train on Real + Synthetic Data

 > Train a convolutional model (e.g. MobileNet) on the combined real and synthetic dataset.
-Compare performance against a baseline trained on only real data.

 ### 🧪 Step 1: Generate Synthetic Data